Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Conclusions

-This is the first time a machine learning based search algorithm was able to detect all the binary black hole mergers in GWTC-1 with same or better significance.
-By assuming similar improvements in the false alarm rates across the observational run, as seen in the respective analysed chunks, we also confirm the detection of the event \newevent, which was not included in GWTC-1 lists of confirmed and marginal events due to lack of significance.
-While the existence and nature of this event is debated~\cite{IAS_GW151216, 2OGC, odds_GW151216, pratten2020assessing, huang2020source}, to boost confidence in this detection and for demonstration of completeness of the process of a new detection using MLStat, we perform parameter estimation for this event with an improved waveform model with higher order modes \waveform~\cite{Cotesta:2020qhw}.
-Considering the ability of our method to distinguish the false triggers from astrophysical events, the list of sub-threshold events reported with MLStat may be more reliable for astrophysics (e.g., population studies) but further follow-up though a data quality check would still be required.
+With \mlstat, we achieve a considerable reduction in background and an improved separation of foreground.
+We report one to two orders of magnitude reduction in false alarm rates for the low significance events GW151012 and GW170729 with \mlstat as compared to the values obtained by \pycbc in GWTC-1.
+This is also the first time a machine learning based search algorithm was able to detect all the CBCs in GWTC-1 with same or better significance.
+We also confirm the detection of the event \newevent, which was not included in GWTC-1 lists of confirmed and marginal events due to lack of significance.
+While the existence and nature of this event is debated~\cite{IAS_GW151216, 2OGC, odds_GW151216, pratten2020assessing, huang2020source}, for demonstration of completeness of the process of obtaining a new detection using \mlstat, we perform parameter estimation for this event with an improved waveform model with higher order modes \waveform~\cite{Cotesta:2020qhw}.
+It is worth noting that the posteriors of parameters and the sky localisation contours do not suggest any obvious presence of a glitch and thus, strengthen the possibility of \newevent being of astrophysical origin.
+Considering the ability of our method to distinguish the false triggers from astrophysical events, the list of sub-threshold events reported with \mlstat may be more reliable for astrophysics (e.g., population studies) but further follow-up through a data quality check would still be required.

-That, by tuning a generic ML algorithm and introducing a simple extension to the ranking statistic, we could achieve these major milestones, shows the enormous potential in ML, provided we can adapt it with fine understanding of the problem in hand.
+That, by tuning a generic ML algorithm and introducing a simple extension to the ranking statistic, we could achieve these significant improvements, shows the enormous potential in ML, provided we can adapt it with fine understanding of the problem in hand.
 There is ample scope to improve our present analysis and, in general, several avenues may be explored to introduce machine learning based algorithms in GW analyses.